stevesea/argocd-helm-app-of-apps-example/README.md

 # Overview

+---
+> **_NOTE:_** **Don't follow this example.
+Use Application Sets.**
+>
+> The approach described in this repository was reasonable a couple years ago.
+>
+> I'll keep this repository around, since demonstrates some dumb Helm tricks that are sometimes useful
+---

 This repository contains an example of a Helm chart and templates for creating an environment-specific collection of Argo CD Application/AppProject CRDs.

 ## Links to information I wish I knew when I began learning Kubernetes